jake52227/termemu/README.md

 # termemu

-A practice project terminal emulator with OpenGL (quite unfinished)
+This is a practice project that I took on for learning about terminal emulators, C++ and OpenGL.
+It's very unfinished.